 Trust me, the cage alone can go a long way towards ensuring this takes place.

-This simply means that if you elect to purchase the Critter Nation 2 cage that we discussed previously, you need to select a room of the home that won’t get too hot or too cold for your chinchilla.
-The temperatures should never exceed 75 degrees if possible and never should drop below 50 degrees.
+This means that you need to select a room of the home that won’t get too hot or too cold for your chinchilla.
+The temperature should never exceed 75 degrees and never should drop below 50 degrees.

-My point with that statement is that if you decide to leave your chinchilla for the weekend or a few days, you don’t want to run the risk of the A/C taking a crap on you and ultimately causing your chinchilla to overheat.
+My point with that statement is that if you decide to leave your chinchilla alone for the weekend, you don’t want to run the risk of the A/C unit failing and causing your chinchilla to overheat.

-If your chinchillas’ ear is turning red or showing blood vessels, this could be an indicator that your chinchilla is overheating, and you need to find a new room for your chinchilla to be located inside of.
+If your chinchilla’s ears are turning red or showing blood vessels, this could be an indicator that it is overheating, and you need to find a cooler spot for your pet.

-Don’t worry if your room is away from you when making this decision.
-Chinchilla’s adapt to their environment very quickly if you give them a few days and don’t rush the process.
+Don’t worry if your room is isolated a bit.
+Chinchillas adapt to their environment very quickly if you give them a few days and don’t rush the process.